Benefits of Facial Steaming

 2. Improved Circulation: Blood vessels also typically expand when the skin is exposed to heat, a process known as vasodilation.
 This leads to improved circulation of blood to the skin surface and increased excretion of sweat.
 That is one of the reasons why you sweat when you are steaming your face.

-This improved circulation of blood to the skin also brings about improved supply of nutrients needed by skin cells which results in better skin quality and health.
+This improved circulation of blood to the skin also brings about an improved supply of nutrients needed by skin cells which results in better skin quality and health.

 3. Prevents Acne: Facial steaming also has the benefit of preventing acne by opening up the skin pores.
 Acne usually occurs when accumulated debris from dead skin cells and sebum clogs the skin pores forming a suitable environment for bacteria to grow.